yfralam/yfralam.github.io/content/posts/holography/holography.md

 **On first read through, it is sufficient to skip to "All Together Now.**" The keypoints from the bottom section will be listed.

 Despite my best intentions, the best I can do is a pale mimicry of what AdS/CFT correspondence really is.
 Without discussing how the correspondence arises, stacking N D3-branes and looking at the perturbative expansion of large N theories and string theory, the understanding is only surface level.
 You *need* the math.
-For those that want this detail, I think Hong Liu's [MIT OCW](https://ocw.mit.edu/courses/8-821-string-theory-and-holographic-duality-fall-2014/)on the topic is excellent and has plenty of exercises.
+For those that want this detail, I think Hong Liu's [MIT OCW](https://ocw.mit.edu/courses/8-821-string-theory-and-holographic-duality-fall-2014/) on the topic is excellent and has plenty of exercises.
 Other than that, for now just trust me.

 ### Geometry